grantjenks/python-runstats/README.rst

 Tutorial
 --------

-The Python `RunStats`_ module provides three types for computing running
+The Python `RunStats`_ module provides four types for computing running
+statistics: Statistics, ExponentialMovingStatistics,
+ExponentialMovingCovariance and Regression.
-statistics: Statistics, ExponentialMovingStatistics and Regression.The Regression object leverages Statistics internally for its calculations.
+The Regression object leverages Statistics internally for its calculations.
 Each can be initialized without arguments:

 .. code-block:: python

-   >>> from runstats import Statistics, Regression, ExponentialMovingStatistics
+   >>> from runstats import Statistics, Regression, ExponentialMovingStatistics, ExponentialMovingCovariance
    >>> stats = Statistics()
    >>> regr = Regression()
    >>> exp_stats = ExponentialMovingStatistics()
+   >>> exp_cov = ExponentialMovingCovariance()

 Statistics objects support four methods for modification.
 Use `push` to add values to the summary, `clear` to reset the the object to its initialization